-9. A grant of £49.2 million was made to the South East LEP under the Growing Places Fund (GPF) initiative in 2012.
-Of this amount, £45.5 million was allocated as Capital expenditure to be used to establish a revolving infrastructure fund that could be used across the LEP area to bring forward economic regeneration projects that have

-- 10. At the start of the 2020/21 financial year, the net balance on the GPF loan fund was £25.347 million, of which £22.292 million was uncommitted.
-A total of £7.725 million of the grant was paid out in loans during the financial year.
-The total repayments made in 2020/21 totalled £4.595 million. - 11.
-As a direct response to the COVID-19 pandemic, the SELEP determined to exceptionally re-purpose £6.4 million (of which £5.4 million has been applied in 2020/21) of the GPF funding held, to directly deliver initiatives to support the economic recovery of the SELEP region; the £6.4 million was allocated as follows: a skills support scheme (£2 million); a business support scheme (£2.4 million); an additional contribution to the Sector Support Fund to support projects addressing Covid recovery or the impact of Brexit (£1 million); and additional funding to support the SELEP Secretariat through 2021/22 and 2022/23 in recognition of the funding challenges anticipated through these years (£1 million). - 12.
-The net impact of all adjustments applied in 2020/21 to the GPF leaves a balance of £16.817 million to be carried forward into 2021/22, of which £1m is planned to be re-prioritised to support the Covid Recovery, as set out above. - 13.
-The majority of the £3.7 million of GPF revenue funding was expended in prior years; of this grant, £986,614 remains uncommitted.
+- 8. A grant of £49.2 million was made to the South East LEP under the Growing Places Fund (GPF) initiative in 2012.
+Of this amount, £45.5 million was allocated as Capital expenditure to be used to establish a revolving infrastructure fund that could be used across the LEP area to bring forward economic regeneration projects that have stalled.
+To date, GPF has been invested or has been allocated for investment in a total of 28 projects across the SELEP region, aimed at unlocking economic growth, creating jobs and homes and helping to 'kick start' development at stalled sites. - 9.
+At the start of the 2021/22 financial year, the net balance on the GPF loan fund was £15.817 million, of which all was uncommitted.
+Following the launch of GPF Round 3 call for projects and a prioritised pipeline being agreed by the SELEP, a total of £8.217 million of the grant was paid out in loans during the financial year.
+The total repayments made in 2021/22 totalled £5.439 million. - 10.
+As a direct response to the COVID-19 pandemic, the SELEP determined in July 2020, to exceptionally re-purpose £6.4 million (of which £5.4 million was applied in 2020/21) of the GPF funding held, to directly deliver initiatives to support the economic recovery of the SELEP region, including: Skills and business support schemes; an additional contribution to the Sector Support Fund to support projects addressing Covid recovery or the impact of Brexit; and additional funding to support the SELEP Secretariat through 2021/22 and 2022/23 in recognition of the funding challenges anticipated through these years.